ydamit/planckster-docs/docs/guides/scrapers/Sentinel_setup.md

 By following these steps, you will ensure that Docker is installed and running on your system.
 **Ensure docker is installed and running succesfully before proceeding with the next steps**

-### 2. Ensure you have a running instance of Kernel-Planckster , see [Guides](https://dream-aim-deliver.github.io/planckster-docs/docs/category/guides) -> [Kernel-planckster](https://dream-aim-deliver.github.io/planckster-docs/docs/category/kernel-planckster) for help.
+### 2. Ensure you have a running instance of Kernel-Planckster, see [Guides](https://dream-aim-deliver.github.io/planckster-docs/docs/category/guides) -> [Kernel-planckster](https://dream-aim-deliver.github.io/planckster-docs/docs/category/kernel-planckster) for help.

 ### 3. Obtain a client ID and client secret from [Sentinel Hub](https://www.sentinel-hub.com/).